mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 #### Transformation agency through double stimulation (TADS) - On double stimulation and agency

-The Helsinki schools focus on transformative agency also advocates the importance of intervention and transformation as a desirable aspect of research, [@engestrom2006development; @haapasaari_emergence_2016; @sannino_formative_2016].
+The Helsinki school's focus on transformative agency also advocates the importance of intervention and transformation as a desirable aspect of research, [@engestrom2006development; @haapasaari_emergence_2016; @sannino_formative_2016].
 The vehicle for this in recent years has been the concept of transformation agency through double stimulation (TADS).
 Similarly to TAS, the objective of TADS is increased agency of participant in research interventions.
-In addition.
-TADs researchers articulate a desire to understand a broad picture of agency from a CHAT perspective.
+In addition, TADs researchers articulate a desire to understand a broad picture of agency from a CHAT perspective.
 As outlined above double stimulation describes additional stimuli beyond the first stimulus understood as the motivation of the activity.
 In the Change Lab (CL) interventions for example, the active use of secondary stimulus can both analyse and facilitate agency by provoking reflection [@sannino_principle_2015].

 Studies of transformative agency, for example within CL, often involve a significant longitudinal aspect.
 However, the TADS concepts has been applied in research over much shorter time frames and in more naturalistic settings such as hospital practice [@hopwood_forward_2022; hopwood_volitional_2022], higher education [@grant_double_2022], and digital education [@aagaard_teacher_2022].
 The concept of volitional action by subjects as a foundation for transformation is used in these shorter term studies to explore the processes of decision forming and implementation [@virkkunen_dilemmas_2006; @sannino_double_2015].
 Here the secondary stimuli are used by participants as a spur and then as leverage in volitional acts.
 To address this aspect, Sannino augments the concept of transformative agency by double stimulation (TADS) with a metaphor of a sea vessel warping using kedging anchors.